hlfcoding/hlf-dom-extensions/README.md

 # HLF jQuery Library [![Build Status](https://travis-ci.org/hlfcoding/hlf-jquery.svg?branch=master)](https://travis-ci.org/hlfcoding/hlf-jquery) ![Bower Version](https://img.shields.io/bower/v/hlf-jquery.svg)

-jQuery extensions and plugins for quality UI.
+jQuery extensions and plugins for quality UI and implemented following best practices.
+The [annotated source code][] is also available and include documented examples.

 All modules have scoped debug flags, jQuery namespaces, and no-conflict support with jQuery.
-All modules have AMD-compatible versions, so you can pick and choose what to use.
-The only other hard dependency is UnderscoreJS.
-RequireJS is suggested.
-Other dependencies (see Bower file) are for tests and demos.
+They are exported using [UMD]() and work with AMD, Browserify, or plain.
+Only other dependency is UnderscoreJS.
+Other Bower dependencies are for tests and demos.

-The [annotated source code][] is also available.

 ## Extensions